 Here is another summit in which I had a few questions about before posting but after thinking about it I decided to post this peak in the Tiger Mountain area.

 To head to the Sally's Summit take the Main Tiger Mountain Road about three miles until you make a right on the Crossover Road.
 Go past the turnoff to East Tiger and once you hit the gate go to the obvious ridge on your right.
-There is a very faint bootpath here that will follow the ridge to the summit.
-You will know you made the summit because you have to cross a large number of log due to a recent blowdown in the area and you will be greeted by the Sally's Summit sign on the tree.
+This used to be a very faint bootpath here that will follow the ridge to the summit.
+Now as of 2016 it is the Predator Trail a Double Black Diamond Mountain Biking Trail.
+You will know you made the summit because you have to cross a large number of logs due to a recent blowdown in the area and you will be greeted by the Predator Black Diamond Sign (formerly a Sally's Summit) sign on the tree.

 THE EAST TIGER TRAIL VIA I-90: From I-90 get off on Exit 25 onto Route 18.
 Head up about 4 1/2 miles and the East Tiger Mountain trailhead will be on your right.
 If you hit the Tiger Mountain Pass you have went too far.

 Camping is prohibited in Tiger Mountain State Park.